cyber-singh/protonvpn-installation/README.md

 <br/>

 **Step 2: Find current IP Address**
-- Take not of the Public IPv4 Address from (WhatIsMyIPAddress.com)
+- Take not of the Public IPv4 Address of your actual Computer @ [WhatIsMyIPAddress.com](https://whatismyipaddress.com/)

 <br/>